pact-foundation/pact-mock_service/README.md

 All requests to the "administration" endpoints listed above must contain the header `X-Pact-Mock-Service: true` to allow the mock service to know whether the request is an administration request or a request from the actual consumer code.

 As the Pact mock service can be used as a standalone executable and administered via HTTP, it can be used for testing with any language.
 All that is required is a library in the native language to create the HTTP calls listed above.
 Check out [docs.pact.io](https://docs.pact.io) for a list of implemented languages.
-If you are interested in creating bindings in a new language, have a chat to one of us on the [pact-dev Google group][pact-dev].
+If you are interested in creating bindings in a new language, have a chat to one of us on the [pact slack group][slack].

 ## Installation